bjornekelund/rbnskew/README.md

 `updateweb.bash` calls the scripts `makenewref.bash`, `webserver/updatewebdata.bash`,
 `webserver/updatehistdata.bash`, and `webserver/updateactdata.bash` and finally
 uploads the analysis results to the web server using the script `webserver/upload.bash`.
-The upload script is not available in the repo since it contains login information.
+The upload script is not available in this repository since it contains login information.

 To maximize the number of usable spots, the skew analysis is done in two successive steps.

 After downloading the data from RBN, the script `makenewref.bash` is executed.
-The purpose of this first step is to determine which skimmers were reliable yesterday.
+The purpose of this first step is to determine which skimmers, beyond the reference skimmers, were reliable yesterday.

 This is done by running `rbnskew` on yesterday's RBN data set using the skimmmers in the file `ANCHORS` as reference.
 The file `ANCHORS` contains a set of highly trusted (typically GPSDO-controlled) skimmers.

-The results are then used to create an expanded list of trusted skimmers which is saved in the file `reference`. `makenewref.bash` lists all skimmers with more than 100 spots and less than 0.2ppm deviation from the "anchor" skimmers in this updated `reference` file.
+The results are then used to create an expanded list of trusted skimmers which is saved in the file `REFERENCE`. `makenewref.bash` lists all skimmers that are considered sufficiently accurate in the `REFERENCE` file.

-The second step is then to run `webserver/updatewebdata.bash` using the updated `reference` file and create the text output for the web site.
+The second step is then to run `webserver/updatewebdata.bash` using the updated `REFERENCE` file and create the text output for the web site.

 The script `webserver/updatehistdata.bash` uses the results from `updatewebdata.bash` for